Deadline: October 31st

 Scholarship winners will be announced in January, and awarded in February each year.

-The South Carolina Wildlife Federation is honored to be in a position to distribute educational grants to full-time students pursuing environmental education at South Carolina schools of higher education.
+The South Carolina Wildlife Federation is honored to be in a position to distribute educational grants to full-time students pursuing a degree in any environmental field at South Carolina schools of higher education.
 Both undergraduate and graduate students are eligible, based on their performance in academia and in related community activities.

-- The Riverbanks Conservation Support Fund (CSF) - This Fund was created to provide financial assistance for conservation oriented projects/programs worldwide that promote preservation of the Earth’s biodiversity.
+The Riverbanks Conservation Support Fund (CSF) provides financial assistance for conservation oriented projects/programs worldwide that promote preservation of the Earth’s biodiversity.

 The applications will need to be submitted online by October 31st, and will address the student's:

-In addition, a brief note from a supporting faculty member must also be submitted electronically - please have support letter emailed to Sara Green.
+In addition, a brief note from a supporting faculty member must also be submitted electronically - please have support letter emailed to this address.
 Selection will be based on a balance of these factors, and determined by a committee of the Federation Board.

 Environmental solutions are not only scientific--they include historical, political, economic and cultural perspectives.
 The environment includes buildings, highways and ocean tankers as well as pine trees and coyotes.
 To build a sustainable society, an understanding of social and ecological systems is crucial.